SMLC-NYSBC/TARDIS/docs/usage/3d_membrane.rst

 Preparation
 ___________
 Simply store all your tomograms in one folder.
-TARDIS will recognize all image file with the extension [.tif, .tiff, .rec, .map, .mrc, .am].
+TARDIS will recognize all image file with the extension [.tif, .tiff, .rec, .map, .mrc, .am, .npy].

 `Tip:` In the case of REC/MAP/MRC files try to make sure that files have embedded in the header pixel size information.